 Disaster Relief by a First Responder for the Reservations

-Disaster strikes – and PWNA responds with Emergency Relief for tribes adversely affected by environmental situations.
-In these situations — through its various programs such as Southwest Reservation Aid, Navajo Relief Fund, Southwest Indian Relief Council and Northern Plains Reservation Aid — PWNA provides immediate disaster relief such as nonperishable foods, water, cleaning supplies and personal hygiene products, as requested by its reservation partners.
+Disaster strikes, and PWNA responds with emergency relief for tribes adversely affected by environmental situations.
+In these situations — through its various programs such as Southwest Reservation Aid, Navajo Relief Fund, Southwest Indian Relief Council and Northern Plains Reservation Aid — PWNA provides immediate disaster relief such as nonperishable foods, water, cleaning supplies and personal hygiene products requested by its reservation partners.

 But, I’d like to bring attention to three particular cases that occurred in 2016 – each one affecting lives and homes for the Lumbee Tribe, United Houma Nation or the Bad River Tribe over the past few months – each well beyond PWNA’s regular service area.

 Going first to North Carolina, in October, Hurricane Matthew made landfall and the Lumbee Tribe was hit hard by flooding, with approximately 50,000 people affected.
 Residents were evacuated and many families were left “homeless or without electricity, and businesses were destroyed…” By October 11, emergency aid was requested from PWNA to assist families with clean up and displacement from their homes.
 PWNA was first contacted for aid by the American Red Cross, on behalf of the tribe, and responded with about $630,000 in critical supplies, including more than 25,000 pounds of food.
 The Walmart Foundation supported PWNA in this effort, providing $25,000 worth of supplies.
 Local residents impacted with longer term needs may apply for FEMA aid.